longhorn/website/content/docs/1.4.0/references/settings.md

 The interval in minutes to keep the backup resource that was failed.
 Set to 0 to disable the auto-deletion.

 Failed backups will be checked and cleaned up during backupstore polling which is controlled by **Backupstore Poll Interval** setting.
 Hence this value determines the minimal wait interval of the cleanup.
 And the actual cleanup interval is multiple of **Backupstore Poll Interval**.
 Disabling **Backupstore Poll Interval** also means to disable failed backup auto-deletion.

+### Cronjob Failed Jobs History Limit

+> Default: `1`

+This setting specifies how many failed backup or snapshot job histories should be retained.

+History will not be retained if the value is 0.

+### Cronjob Successful Jobs History Limit

+> Default: `1`

+This setting specifies how many successful backup or snapshot job histories should be retained.

+History will not be retained if the value is 0.

 #### Restore Volume Recurring Jobs